Roadside grass as a green raw material

 In the Netherlands, around a million tons of grass per year is mowed from road verges, and the clippings can be very valuable.
 On the Board’s initiative, the Port of Amsterdam, biobased resource company NewFoss, the Ministry of Infrastructure and Water Management, the Province of Noord-Holland and the Zuiderzeeland Regional Water Authority are collaborating on the intelligent use of grass clippings in the project GrassBloxxx.
 How much grass is processed, and what is the output?

-Each year in our region, more than 50,000 metric tons of road verge grass clippings and green waste is collected during the construction and maintenance of road verges, drainage canal banks, public green space, and woodland and nature areas.
+Each year in our region, more than 50,000 metric tons of road verge grass clippings and green waste is collected during the construction and maintenance of road verges, drainage canal banks, public green space, and woodland and nature areas (link is in Dutch).
 The clippings and green waste has the potential to be a valuable resource – even a replacement for oil as a raw material for intermediate goods and finished products.
 Large volumes are needed to make this valorisation economically viable, so a number of grass clipping suppliers are needed to make business cases profitable.
 At the same time, it is important that all parties that stand to benefit from the development of this new chain, from clippings to product, start the preparation of business cases at an early stage and make a long-term commitment.

 Volume through collaboration